Opentrons/opentrons/api/docs/v2/new_examples.rst

 Basic Transfer
 ==============

-This example uses the :py:meth:`.ProtocolContext.load_labware` method to move 100 µL of liquid from one well to another.
+This example uses the :py:meth:`.InstrumentContext.transfer` method to move 100 µL of liquid from one well to another.

 .. tabs::